Ayeni-yeniyan/dicer/README.md

 # BMI Calculator

-A new Flutter project.

-a two page app for calculating body mass
+A two page app for calculating body mass ratio.
+This project focuses on the use of routes and navigating them.
+/im